No Escape (video game)

-No Escape is a video game developed by Bits Studios and published by Psygnosis for the Sega Genesis and by Sony Imagesoft for the Super Nintendo Entertainment System, based on the film of the same name.
+No Escape is a video game developed by Bits Studios and published by Psygnosis for the Sega Genesis and by Sony Imagesoft for the Super Nintendo Entertainment System, based on the 1994 film of the same name.

 Gameplay

 No Escape is a game in which the player is the inmate Robbins trying to escape the Absolom penal colony island.

 Development and release

 No Escape was developed by the British Bits Studios.
 Versions were made for the SNES and Sega Genesis.
 The game was programmed by Steve Howard, who also worked for the company on its SNES film tie-in games Terminator 2 and Mary Shelley's Frankenstein.
 The three games share Howard's source code.
 Frankenstein and the SNES edition of No Escape, which were produced simultaneously, were released by Sony Imagesoft.
 No Escape for the Genesis was published by Psygnosis.

 A Sega CD port was announced and advertised for release by Sony Imagesoft but was cancelled.
-Former producer Mike Arkin stated that it did not ship due to the Sony's realization the console was a failure.
+Former producer Mike Arkin stated that it did not ship due to Sony's realization that the console was a failure.
 He claimed to have been gifted quite possibly the only physical copy of the Sega CD version of the game, but that he had misplaced it.